tahonen/gluster-openshift/README.md

 # Install Gluster storage to Openshift

-DISCLAIMER: THIS SETUP WITH DEFAULT IS NOT FOR PRODUCTION USE!
+DISCLAIMER: THIS SETUP WITH DEFAULTS IS NOT FOR PRODUCTION USE!

 This ansible playbook is for installing container native storage (CNS) to Openshift Container Platform 3.4 and (Openshift Origin 1.4 NOT TESTED).